 You can lose pressure without puncturing your tire.
 Even if your tires are only 3 PSI below what’s recommended, you use 1% more fuel and tack on 10% more wear.
 Don’t add in more air to overcompensate either.
 Overinflated tires are damaged easier and create a rough ride.

 USA Today says that if your tire is 25% below the recommended pressure, you are three times more likely to get into a crash.
 If it’s 25% above where it should be, your chances of crash double.
 With statistics like that, you should be monitoring your tire pressures often; not just to save money, but to also keep you safe on the road.
+Checking your pressures should be a regular part of your car care routine.

 Recommended PSI for Your Tires